avisuj/avisuj.github.io/_posts/2025-06-21-spectrum-of-love-and-truth.md

 date: 2025-06-21
 categories: faith fatherhood parenting identity
 tags: [integrity, faith, legacy, heart, parenting]
-excerpt: "When my daughter said, 'I think God should fit me,' I realized how easy it is to replace conviction with comfort.
-But love, real love, doesn’t demand agreement—it demands presence."
+excerpt: "In this post, I wrestle with the tension between love and truth as a father navigating my daughter Alexander’s identity journey.
+When she said, 'I think God should fit me,' it forced me to reflect on how culture pushes us from tolerance to support in ways that often compromise conviction.
+I unpack a spectrum—tolerance, accommodation, acceptance, support—and explore how each stage can risk moral clarity if disconnected from God’s truth.
+Drawing strength from confession, Fr.
+Mike Schmitz, and Scripture, I’m learning that real love doesn’t require agreement—it requires presence, patience, and faith.
+As a small act of trust, I gave my kids The Great Adventure Bible and invited them into daily reading and dinner conversations, hoping to root them in a relationship with God that isn’t built on self-definition, but surrender."
 ---

 Dear Lord,